 You can have the best-looking mouse in the world with all of the bells and whistles, but if it doesn’t perform well, then what’s the point?
 Fortunately, the XTRFY M4 does not suffer from this.
 It focuses on performance instead of gimmicks here.
 Overall gaming performance is quite solid.
 Once you get used to the shape, you’ll be flicking solidly in no time.

 The mouse uses a PixArt PMW 3389 optical sensor.
-This is a top optical sensor that we see in many different gaming mice.
+This is a top optical sensor that we see in many different gaming mice for CSGO and other FPS gaming.
 It has eight different steps, and the default DPI is 1200.
 If you look at the bottom near the sensor, you’ll notice an XTRFY logo just above it.
 Underneath, we can see a microprinted text that says GLHF (good luck have fun).
 The DPI/CPI button is recessed from the bottom plate, and it uses an LED indicator.
 It has a max DPI of 16,000.

 The polling rate is also adjustable thanks to a switch at the bottom of the mouse.
 There is no LOD adjustment here.
 As for the feet, they are thick and glide nicely.
 They feel a bit better than the stock feet on Zowie mice.
 These feet come close to Hyperglides in terms of smoothness.
 As for the internals, we have a sealed PCB with an ARM32 processor.

 All of this comes together to provide a great gaming experience.
 The 3389 sensor performs quite well here.
 Tracking is precise and accurate, and you won’t be missing any shots with this mouse anytime soon.
 Overall, impressive stuff from XTRFY.

 More Gaming Mice: Corsair Glaive RGB Mouse Review

 XTRFY M4 Review Score

 - Impressive performance output

 - Cable is good but could be much better